Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 Email Targeting Is Cost-Effective

 The more targeted your emails are the more conversions you will make.
 People are more likely to interact with content that’s relevant to them.
+More engagement means higher open rates, more clicks, and more conversions.

 Email Targeting Is Time Efficient